-A. A council member shall hold no other elected public office, nor be a compensated official or employee of the City government or any of its political subdivisions during the term for which elected to the council and no former council member shall hold any compensated appointive office or employment of the City government or any of its political subdivisions until one (1) year after the expiration of the term for which elected to the council.
-Nothing in this section shall prohibit a council member from serving as a member of a charter commission, constitutional convention or political party committee.

-B. Except as specifically provided in this charter, neither the council nor any of its members shall remove, direct or supervise any administrative officers or employees whom the mayor or any of his subordinates are empowered to appoint.
+- A. A council member shall hold no other elected public office, nor be a compensated official or employee of the City government or any of its political subdivisions during the term for which elected to the council, and no former council member shall hold any compensated appointive office or employment of the City government or any of its political subdivisions until one (1) two (2) years after the expiration of the term for which elected to the council.
+Nothing in this section shall prohibit a council member from serving as a member of a Charter Commission, constitutional convention or political party committee nor prevent any current or former council member from appointment to a vacancy pursuit to Sections 2-04 or 3-07. - B. Except as specifically provided in this Charter, neither the council nor any of its members shall remove, direct, or supervise any administrative officers or employees whom the mayor or any of his subordinates are empowered to appoint.